Trump to shut off TikTok, WeChat to new U.S. users on Sunday

 Commerce will bar the same set of technical transactions for TikTok, but that will not take effect until Nov.
 12.

-Reporting by David Shepardson, Echo Wang and Alexandra Alper; additional reporting by Pe Le, Sheila Dang, Karen Freifeld and Jarrett Renshaw; editing by Chris Sanders, Lincoln Feast, Carmel Crimmins and Andrea Ricci
+Reporting by David Shepardson, Echo Wang and Alexandra Alper; additional reporting by Pe Le, Sheila Dang, Karen Freifeld and Jarrett Renshaw, and Beijing newsroom; editing by Chris Sanders, Carmel Crimmins, Andrea Ricci and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.